 Peter Bleksley’s search for one of Britain’s most wanted fugitives

 Kevin Parle has been described by police as a brutal and dangerous man, and he has been on the run for over fourteen years.
 Enough is enough.
-Fugitive hunter Peter Bleksley is going to bring his time on the run to an end.
+Fugitive hunter Peter Bleksley is determined to bring his time on the run to an end.

 Can you help with Peter's search?